 - Responsive/mobile-friendly website design

 We’ve already mentioned how important comparison shopping is to online buyers.
-These customers are willing to wait for the sake of a lower price, but they don’t want to wait a week for the wrong part to arrive.
+These customers are willing to wait for a lower price, but they don’t want to wait a week for the wrong part to arrive.
 They want to get it right the first time.

 The stats make it clear: These shoppers do their research.
 They know how complicated fitment can be, and they want to get it right.